 Automation is typically depicted in academic literature and news articles as a colossal struggle between man and machine, in which machine seems fated to win and take over.
+Many people are scared they many loose they job to automation.
+Some need to be scared about job losses to automation.
+Others can feel safe that their jobs are very safe from automation taking over.
 As automation in the workplace rapidly switches from science fiction to business fact, there is wide belief that the changes it will bring along are more nuanced than a mere choice between robot and human.

 A latest study suggests that millennials generally opt for occupations that are more “future-proof”, and less likely to be taken over by robots.
 However, that still leaves many uncertain of whether or not a robot will steal their job.
 Let’s take a look at 5 jobs that are the least likely to be taken over by machines, or will complement their work.

 Sales are all about personal relationships, marketing, and proper communication.
 Fortunately, machines are not yet that great at critical thinking, or coming up with new and innovative ideas, making your creativity “future-proof”.

 People who work with words, ideas, and images will possibly survive the development in automation since machines do not function like humans.